CoolCoderSJ/Slack-CI/README.md

 You can also choose to host the bot yourself.
 To do so, create a `.env` with `TOKEN=SLACK_BOT_TOKEN` and run `python bot.py`.
 Then, update the remote workflows to use your host instead.

+If you choose to host a bot yourself, make sure to add /canvas to your bot's slash commands!

 ### Getting a Canvas ID
 To get a canvas ID on slack, you can run `/canvas` in a channel with the bot.
 The bot will respond with a message containing the canvas ID.